X

 Diagnosis

-Your health care provider will likely ask about your medical history and perform a physical exam, including a gentle inspection of the anal region.
+A healthcare professional will likely ask about medical history and perform a physical exam, including a gentle inspection of the anal region.
 Often the tear is visible.
-Usually this exam is all that's needed to diagnose an anal fissure.
+Usually, this exam is all that's needed to diagnose an anal fissure.

 A more recent, acute anal fissure looks like a fresh tear, somewhat like a paper cut.
 A long-lasting, also called chronic, anal fissure likely has a deeper tear.
 It also may have internal or external fleshy growths.
 A fissure is considered chronic if it lasts more than eight weeks.

 The fissure's location offers clues about its cause.
-A fissure that occurs on the side of the anal opening, rather than the back or front, is more likely to be a symptom of another disorder, such as Crohn's disease.
-Your provider may recommend further testing to find out if you have an underlying condition.
+A fissure that occurs on the side of the anal opening, rather than the back or front, is more likely to be a symptom of another condition, such as Crohn's disease.
+A medical professional may recommend further testing to find out if there is an underlying condition.
 Tests may include:

 • Anoscopy.
-An anoscope is a tubular device inserted into the anus to help your provider see the rectum and anus.
+An anoscope is a tubular device inserted into the anus to help see the rectum and anus.

 • Flexible sigmoidoscopy.
-Your provider inserts a thin, flexible tube with a tiny video into the bottom portion of your colon.
-This test may be done if you're younger than 45 and have no risk factors for intestinal diseases or colon cancer.
+In this test, a thin, flexible tube with a tiny camera attached is inserted into the bottom portion of the colon.
+This test may be done for people younger than 45 who have no risk factors for intestinal diseases or colon cancer.

 • Colonoscopy.
-This test involves inserting a flexible tube into your rectum to inspect the entire colon.
-Colonoscopy may be done if you:
+This test involves inserting a flexible tube into the rectum to inspect the entire colon.
+Colonoscopy may be done for someone who:

-• Have other symptoms, such as stomach pain or diarrhea.
+• Has other symptoms, such as stomach pain or diarrhea.

 Treatment